dropcoindev/block-explorer/README.md

 Devs:
     @devopsralf

-Donate: [TRTL] TRTLv2RCPuD7AaaVpQkRPF59MMLx5WW3qFxwJz4Doy7dHhNA6UuQjEpLL3rpUQS4RXdQn8fb4P1XC3K62GeJjGgG8DP9LNaTrNL

 ### Note

-Alot of this code is from the great Karbovanets/Karbowanec-Blockchain-Explorer
+Alot of this code is from the great Karbovanets/Karbowanec-Blockchain-Explorer and turtlecoin/block-explorer